 Weeds remain a major challenge in agricultural production because they compete with crops for nutrients, water and light, leading to higher production costs and substantial yield losses.
 In India, the economic impact of weeds is considerable, with annual losses estimated at around 11 billion US dollars, as reported by Gharde et al. (2018).
 Therefore, efficient weed management is essential not only to enhance crop productivity but also to ensure the judicious use of agricultural inputs.
 Conventional weed control practices are largely based on broadcast application of herbicides over entire fields, which often results in excessive chemical usage, increased expenditure and negative effects on the environment.

-Recent advances in artificial intelligence and machine learning have introduced more precise approaches to weed management, enabling targeted identification and control of weeds at the field level.
+Recent advances in AI and ML have introduced more precise approaches to weed management, enabling targeted identification and control of weeds at the field level.
 By employing image-based techniques and neural network models, weeds can be distinguished from crops with high accuracy.
 In this process, field images are captured and subjected to preprocessing and feature extraction, followed by segmentation using deep convolutional neural networks, as demonstrated by Yu et al. (2019).
 Such approaches make it possible to apply herbicides only in weed-infested areas, thereby reducing unnecessary chemical inputs and improving the efficiency of resource use.

 Table 4: AI Techniques for Efficient Weed Detection and Herbicide Optimization